I Made My Website Readable for AI. Here Is How.

 <meta name="twitter:card" content="summary_large_image">

-<meta name="twitter:description" content="How I made my portfolio readable for AI systems using Open Graph tags, JSON-LD structured data, and sitemaps.">
+<meta name="twitter:description" content="How I made my portfolio readable for AI systems.">

 {